joe-mccarthy/odometer/README.md

 ## License

-odometer is open source and released under the GNU General Public License v3.0 (GPL-3.0).
+Odometer is open source and released under the GNU General Public License v3.0 (GPL-3.0).

 See the [LICENSE](LICENSE) file for details.